agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 1. Click **Create** to complete.

-If the tag types are defined as described in [Managing Tags](#managing-tags), the tag pop-up window appears for selecting a project tag.
-If the tag type is defined as optional, a project can be left with the tag **None**.
-If the tag type is defined as extensible, new tags can be created in the pop-up window.
-Otherwise, predefined tag values must be used.
+If tag types have been defined as described in the [Managing Tags](#managing-tags) section, a tag pop-up window should appear.
+For more details, see the [Specifying tags for a new project](#specifying-tags-for-a-new-project) section.

 #### Creating a Project from OpenAPI file